jjhart/insidesales_challenge/README.markdown

 ================================================================================

 Welcome to the InsideSales Perl challenge!
-We expect an experienced Perl developer to take ~ 2 hours to finish the challenge - 45 minutes or so for the first part, and 60-90 minutes for the second part.
+We expect an experienced Perl developer to take ~ 2 hours to finish the challenge: 45 minutes or so for the first part, and 60-90 minutes for the second part.